finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Operator Precedence

-Expressions are evaluated in Rosetta in the following order (See [Operator Precedence](https://en.wikipedia.org/wiki/Order_of_operations)).
-Higher are evaluated first.
+Expressions are evaluated in Rosetta in the following order, from first to last - see [Operator Precedence](https://en.wikipedia.org/wiki/Order_of_operations)).

 1. RosettaPathExpressions - e.g. `Lineage -> executionReference`
 1. Brackets - e.g. `(1+2)`